10 Tips To Pay Off Your Retirement Debt

 Not All Kinds of Debt Are Equal

-Essentially, a bad type of debt is any debt used to finance something that doesn’t provide any kind of return on the investment you make in it.
+Essentially, a bad debt is any debt used to finance something that doesn’t provide any kind of return on the investment you make in it.
 Determining which debt you carry can help you determine the right course of action for dealing with retirement debt.

 10 Tips for Paying Your Debts in Retirement